HamiltonMultimedia/hello-world/README.md

 In addition to encryption I've also been looking into monitoring options and I've found a tutorial which explains how to write a Python port scanning script that reports which ports are open on your computer.

+Open ports can be used as entry points to access your computer and then perform malicious actions.

+The port scanner is meant for users to dicover which ports are open and close them as needed before an attacker exploits them.